 The faculty governance of the College shall be conducted by its Policy Committee, such other committees as may be established pursuant to these Bylaws, and such referenda as may be authorized pursuant to these Bylaws.

-The Committee shall be one representative elected by and from the faculty of each academic unit of the College and nine representatives elected by and from the College faculty at large; no two at large representatives shall be from the same academic unit.
+The Committee shall be one representative elected by and from the faculty of each academic unit of the College and nine representatives elected by and from the College faculty at large; no two at large representatives shall be from the same academic unit, and membership shall be restricted to faculty who are not, at the time of service on the Policy Committee, officers of the College as previously defined in Section IV (Officers).
 The representatives’ terms shall be three years and shall begin on 1 July; one-third of the unit representatives and three at large representatives shall be elected to full three-year terms each year; the balance of any at large representative’s term vacated ad interim shall be filled in the same election; elected representatives shall serve until their successors are elected and qualified.
 Representatives may be reelected without limit.
 The Committee shall annually elect its Chair and Vice Chair by and from its members.

 The Committee shall meet at least monthly during the academic year.
 Actions shall be by majority vote of those present unless otherwise specified pursuant to these Bylaws.
 The Committee may adopt, amend or repeal standing or special orders for the College upon advance notice of consideration and a two-thirds majority vote of those present.
 A majority of the Committee shall constitute a quorum.